Fundamental residual amplitude modulation in electro-optic modulators: Introduction

 However, besides the required phase modulation, the experimental setup of the EOMs also produced an unwanted modulation in the amplitude of the transmitted wave.
-This residual amplitude modulation ($\mathrm{RAM}$) could have pronounced effects on the optomechanical response of the interferometer, there is evidence that $\mathrm{RAM}$ affects the calibration of the Fabry-Perot cavities \cite{Kokeyama2014}.
-Thus, it is important to minimize $\mathrm{RAM}$ of advanced LIGO (aLIGO) when searching for much weaker sources of gravitational radiation like coalescence of neutrons stars.
+This residual amplitude modulation ($\mathrm{RAM}$) could have pronounced effects on the optomechanical response of the interferometer.
+In fact, there is evidence that $\mathrm{RAM}$ affects the calibration of the Fabry-Perot cavities \cite{Kokeyama2014}.

 $\mathrm{RAM}$ in the aLIGO setup was attributed to deficiencies in the phase modulation process.
-According to several authors, there are many sources that could contribute to $\mathrm{RAM}$: \begin{enumerate} \item Etalon effect caused by the multiple reflections on the crystal faces \cite{Whittaker1985,Wong1985}. \item Misalignment between the incident beam and the principal axis of the crystal \cite{Wong1985}. \item Piezoelectric response of the crystal to the modulating frequency \cite{Ishibashi2002}. \item Deformation of the crystal with the local temperature \cite{Ishibashi2002}. \item Non-uniformity of the modulating electric field \cite{Ishibashi2002}. \item Photorefractive effect on the crystal \cite{Sathian2012,Sathian2013a,Sathian2013b} . \end{enumerate}
+According to several authors, there are many sources that could contribute to $\mathrm{RAM}$: \begin{enumerate}[] \item Etalon effect caused by the multiple reflections on the crystal faces \cite{Whittaker1985, Wong1985}. \item Misalignment between the incident beam and the principal axis of the crystal \cite{Wong1985}. \item Piezoelectric response of the crystal to the modulating frequency \cite{Ishibashi2002}. \item Deformation of the crystal with the local temperature \cite{Ishibashi2002}. \item Non-uniformity of the modulating electric field \cite{Ishibashi2002}. \item Photorefractive effect on the crystal \cite{Sathian_2012_Intensity,Sathian_2013_Dependence,Sathian_2013_Reducing}. \end{enumerate}

-In order to avoid 1. and 2. the crystal of the EOM is wedge-shaped so that the laser direction is no longer perpendicular to the opposite faces of the crystal.
+In order to avoid $1$ and $2$, the crystal of the EOM is wedge-shaped so that the laser direction is no longer perpendicular to the opposite faces of the crystal.
 The aLIGO configuration uses a Rubidium Titanyl Phosphate (RTP) wedge-shaped crystal for each EOM \cite{LVC}.

-Experimental studies performed in \cite{Wu} analyzed the incidence of 3. and 4. for aLIGO laser power and showed that it is not relevant, given the current layout of aLIGO.
-In any case, since $\mathrm{RAM}$ is present even for low intensity lasers, where it is expected that 3. and 4. reduce their incidence, it is clear that these would be second order effects.
+Experimental studies performed in \cite{Wu} analyzed the incidence of $3$ and $4$ for aLIGO laser power and showed that it is not relevant, given the current layout of aLIGO.

 Although $\mathrm{RAM}$ has been reduced to low levels (ranging from $10^{-5}$ to $10^{-6}$) it has not been possible to eliminate it from the setup.